-Farafina is essentially a spirtual concept, an "idea" of the music of Burkina Faso, formerly Upper Volta, which is twice as big as England, but with a population of scarcely 7 million.
-In Bobo-Dioulasso, the art of the griots still thrives today as during the time of the ancient Manding empire.
-A strong spirit of competition, stimulated by the "National Week of Culture", has made the city a tremendous crucible of musical and dancing talent.
+Farafina is essentially a spirtual concept, an "idea" of the music of Burkina Faso, formerly Upper Volta, which is twice as big as England but with a population of scarcely seven million.
+In Bobo-Dioulasso, the art of the griots still thrives today, just as it did during the time of the ancient Manding empire.
+A strong spirit of competition, stimulated by the "National Week of Culture," has made the city a tremendous crucible of musical and dancing talent.

 Farafina is also a "school" -- a place where experienced musicians ("the elders") pass on their knowledge to passionately keen young players.
 "The young ones begin by carrying the instruments for the master musicians when they go to lead the festivities at marriages," explains Michel Schaer, manager and agent for the group.
 "To begin with, they sing and beat out the rhythm on stones or makeshift instruments.
 And if they seem to have talent they are given a bara or a djembé on which to practice."